No Friendlies in Sight

 Just then the pink gorilla rounded the corner proving that no, it haven't forgotten about her.
 It was wounded but persistent.
 Luckily, one of the spiky apes followed close behind it, launching a fireball that naturally hit the pinkie's backside instead of its intended target.
 Roaring in pain, the beast turned around again.

-Leaving the sounds of ferocious scuffle behind her, the purple-haired girl began climbing the crag foothills, grabbing at shrubbery.
-The slime-caked boots were slipping, losing purchase on the rock.
+Leaving the sounds of ferocious scuffle behind her, the purple-haired girl began climbing the nearest rock face, grabbing at shrubbery.
+Her slime-caked boots were slipping, losing purchase on the rock.
 Shrubs kept tearing out of the ground.
 She didn't want to fall back down.
 Thankfully, she managed to reach quickly found a rocky ledge with a sheer cliff below it, a waterfall of blood gurgling nearby.
 Was she good?

 The pink thing was chewing, its mouth full, its muzzle crisscrossed with deep cuts.
 The bottom half of the spiky ape was lying nearby.